uacaps/OptionsMenu/README.md

 /// -parameters:
 ///   - viewController: View controller holding the navigation controller with the navigation bar the menu is to be put on
 ///   - imageName: Name for menu bar button image
-///   - keepBarButtonOnRightEdge: If `true`, menu bar button will always stay on the right let optionsMenu: CAPSOptionsMenu  = CAPSOptionsMenu(viewController: self, imageName: "ImageName", keepBarButtonAtEdge: true)
+///   - keepBarButtonOnRightEdge: If `true`, menu bar button will always stay on the rightmost position let optionsMenu: CAPSOptionsMenu  = CAPSOptionsMenu(viewController: self, imageName: "ImageName", keepBarButtonAtEdge: true)

 /// Initialize with parent view controller and bar button image